 Boost your brand loyalty and end customer experience.

 Our webhooks are constantly listening so that we can pick up immediately any changes you or your end customers make when they happen.
-For a PayTo direct debit, that means amazing new flexibility.
+For a PayTo payment, that means amazing new flexibility.

 With our tools, you can modify this person’s payment to later in the week in your billing system, and we’ll immediately pick it up.
 At noon, we’ll execute the pull from your end customers’ accounts or cards but will have already excluded your customer who needed a bit of compassion.
 If you’re using PayTo, then those funds will enter your bank account almost instantly thanks to NPP’s real-time settlement.